 Despite cruel humans taking his tail and a leg, they couldn’t take the inherent love.
 Haatchi, the three-legged dog, barely notices what the world may see as a disorder.
-It is because we dogs, unlike homo sapiens, see heart and – it has nothing to do with physical manifestations.
+It is because we dogs, unlike homo sapiens, see the heart and – it has nothing to do with physical manifestations.

-Little Owen is a loving boy who like kids his age wears a twinkle in the eyes.
+Little Owen is a loving boy who likes kids his age wears a twinkle in his eyes.
 What separates him from other children is a rare genetic condition called Schwartz Jampel Syndrome which causes his muscles to be permanently tense.
 At the tender age of seven, the realization of being different can be catastrophic for a young lad.

 It all changed when Owen’s step-mom, Colleen brought home…wait for it, a three-legged dog, Haatchi, who was also missing the tail.
-As fate would have it, the two friends have relied on each other’s strengths and have scripted a modern day fairy tale of friendship against odds.
-Together, the celebrated couple has starred dog shows and brought a smile to sick and terminally-ill children.
+As fate would have it, the two friends have relied on each other’s strengths and have scripted a modern-day fairy tale of friendship against odds.
+Together, the celebrated couple has starred in dog shows and brought a smile to sick and terminally-ill children.

 As I saw on a placard while browsing through Haatchi’s photographs, It’s not how many legs or wheels it’s who journeys with you.
 It’s a story that moves us beyond words and before you read on; here’s the other angle of the story.
 The chapter would not have been possible if Owen’s mother hadn’t adopted Haatchi in the first place.
 Haatchi, who had lost a leg after being tied to a railway track by an evil ‘human’.
 It was a brave decision for we can barely imagine how much an effort the family would have to put in to ensure proper care of its princes.